SansGuidon/bookmarks/sections/programming.md

 * [The Twelve-Factor App](https://12factor.net/) - is a methodology for building software-as-a-service apps of great quality
 * [thoughtbot/guides](https://github.com/thoughtbot/guides) - A guide for programming in style. **Bonus** : [Thoughtbot's playbook](https://thoughtbot.com/playbook) - explaining how they build products and run their company
 * :star: [**ShellCheck**](https://www.shellcheck.net/) - finds bugs in your shell scripts.
 [Source code](https://github.com/koalaman/shellcheck).
 Can be used online, in Vim, Atom, Sublime Text, ...
+* [Bash Guide](https://mywiki.wooledge.org/BashGuide) - This guide aims to aid people interested in learning to work with BASH.
+It aspires to teach good practice techniques for using BASH, and writing simple scripts.
 * [GreyCat's Wiki](http://mywiki.wooledge.org/BashGuide/Practices) - BASH Guide / practices for people doing Unix shell scripting or system administration
 * [Chris Wellons](http://nullprogram.com/blog/2017/08/20/) - (2017) A Tutorial on Portable Makefiles
 * [Chris Wellons](http://nullprogram.com/blog/2017/03/30/) - (2017) How to Write Portable C Without Complicating Your Build